 Outcome: The PUR container successfully reduced damage claims of all international shipments to zero.
 The benefit from eliminating damaged proteins out weighed the increased cost of the new PUR container.

-Let’s talk about preventing surface corrosion during storage.
+As San Diego crating experts let’s talk about preventing surface corrosion during storage.
 There are many products available that can either

 - Emit corrosion inhibiting vapors into the product air space in a package, or